pfalcon/pycopy/docs/library/uctypes.rst

    other object supporting buffer protocol (and address of this buffer is what actually returned).

-.. function:: bytes_at(addr, size)
+.. function:: bytes_at(addr, [size])

-   Capture memory at the given address and size as bytes object.
-As bytes object is immutable, memory is actually duplicated and copied into bytes object, so if memory contents change later, created object retains original value.
+   Capture memory at the given address and size as a bytes object.
+If *size* is not specified, capture a zero-terminated C string (still as a bytes object).
+As bytes object is immutable, the memory is actually duplicated and copied into bytes object, so if memory contents at the given address change later, the created object retains the original value.

 .. function:: bytearray_at(addr, size)